-Records exist showing that an Akama Suzuri was offered at the Tsuruoka Hachimangu Shrine in Kamakura at the beginning of the Kamakura period (1185-1333).
-By the middle of the Edo period (1600-1868) these inkstones were being sold up and down the country.
+Records show that Akama inkstones were offered at the Tsuruoka Hachimangu Shrine in Kamakura at the beginning of the Kamakura era (1185-1333), and by the middle of the Edo era (1600-1868) these inkstones were being sold all over the country.

-By the time that Mori was leading the local clan, unauthorized people were prohibited from mining the stone from which these inkstones were made and should one be needed as a gift at such times at the Sankin Kotai, when feudal lords travelled to live in Edo, permission to mine the stone had to be given by the head of the clan.
-This made it quite difficult to obtain one of these much prized inkstones from the Choshu clan.
+By the time Mori was leading the Choshu clan, unauthorized people were prohibited from mining the stone from which the inkstones were made.
+Permission to mine the stones was granted only when the feudal lords traveled to live in Edo and needed inkstones as gifts.
+This restriction made it difficult to obtain one of these highly prized inkstones.

 How to make